joncampbell123/dosbox-x/CONTRIBUTING.md

 Information on building/compiling the DOSBox-X source code can be found in the [BUILD](BUILD.md) page.

+DOSBox-X is still intended to support compilation as C++11.
+If you add new code please make sure it works as C++11.
+One way to do so is to run `./configure` with `--enable-force-cxx11` option added, and build the code.

 For the code style, please refer to the .editorconfig file, your development environment probably supports it (see https://editorconfig.org/).

 The emphasis is put on code clarity, simplicity and documented whenever possible.